boanjo/poseidon/water_quality/README.md

 The Arduino UNO firmware continously collects all the sensor values every 3 seconds and the data is continously pushed to the DB via the MQTT GW, see dashed route red:
 ![1](https://github.com/boanjo/boanjo.github.io/blob/master/poseidon_water_quality_route.png?raw=true "Sensor route")

+For programming of the firmware i've installed the platformio cli version https://docs.platformio.org/en/latest/core/index.html on the raspberry pi.
+I.e. i'm running an ssh connection with for example putty or mobixterm to the RPI and edit the SW using emacs, git, ino etc directly into the cloned repo.
+You need to stop the docker service that is communicating with the arduino to release the serial port (e.g. "docker stop poseidon_water_quality_1"), then build and upload (see the CMD file for the sequence i use "source CMD" to execute) and then start the service again ((e.g. "docker start poseidon_water_quality_1").

 You can monitor the sensor values eiter in the web_gui which shows the sensor values in real time but also with min and max range on the right side.
 You can also follow longer trends in either Grafana or Chronograf.
 This is from my default dashboards you can also import from the poseidon root dir.
 ![2](https://github.com/boanjo/boanjo.github.io/blob/master/poseidon_sensor_details.png?raw=true "Sensor Details")